CesiumGS/3d-tiles/Styling/README.md

 Color(${colorKeyword})
 ```

-Dot notation or bracket notation is used to access feature sub-properties.
+Dot or bracket notation is used to access feature sub-properties.
 For example:
 ```json
 {
     "address" : {